 Am I self-employed?

-Working for yourself means that your taxes are not withheld automatically from your income.
-If you have a side gig, side hustle, own a small business, or you work freelance, you are considered self-employed.
-The source, amount, and frequency of your income probably varies, which makes taxes even more confusing.
+You are considered self-employed if you have a side gig, side hustle, own a small business, or work freelance.
+Working for yourself means your taxes are not withheld automatically from your income.
+The source, amount, and frequency of your income probably vary which makes each tax circumstance unique.

 Should I pay quarterly payments or one lump sum?